phulst/node-tile38/README.md

 # Overview

-This library is functional, but not all commands have been implemented yet.
+While you can use your preferred Redis library to communicate with the Tile38 geolocation database, this node library offers a much more pleasant query interface for all Tile38 commands.
+It also supports live geofencing using persistent sockets to the server.

-In most cases, commands follow the [command documentation](http://tile38.com/commands/) on the Tile38 website.
+In most cases, commands follow the [command documentation](http://tile38.com/commands/) on the Tile38 website, though the search/scan commands use method chaining.
+You can find some examples below as well as in the examples folder.

 ## Revision history:

 0.5.0 - Implemented method chaining for search methods.
 Improved test coverage and improved README with search query examples